Note: October 2016 will be on the first Saturday!

 All the Details:

-We sponsor VE testing sessions at least six times a year.
-The sessions are held on the second Saturday of even numbered months at 9:00 AM.
-There is also a session held at the Megafest and will be at 10:00 AM.
-The cost is $15.00 per test session.
-This includes any tests that you want to take at that session.
-Contact , for more details.
+We sponsor VE testing sessions twelve times a year.
+The sessions are held on the second Saturday of every month at 9:15 AM.
+The exception is the Megafest month where testing will be at Megafest and will be at 10:00 AM.
+With the Laurel ARC VEC, there is no cost to the candidates for the session.
+Contact the , for more details.
 Pre-registration is not required, but a quick note to let us know you’ll likely attend is appreciated.

 Other testing sessions may be held during the year in support of other events such as amateur radio classes and the annual PPRAA Swapfest.
-Please contact , if you have questions about that session.
+Please contact the , if you have questions about those sessions.

 What You Need at the Test Session: